bellalee23/summer-institute-base-web-app/README.md

 This app is meant as a base Passenger app that runs in an [OnDemand] portal that uses the [Sinatra] web framework for OSC's [Summer Institute].

+To open in any other server:
+open in terminal
+bin/setup
+bin/start
+localhost:(port #)

 Feel free to modify it anyway you see fit.

 ## Deploy